 The sustainability performance of each reasonable alternative site has been considered in the selection of sites.
 The Sustainability Appraisal includes a scoring and assessment narrative on the sustainability performance of each reasonable alternative and recommendations for mitigation measures which have been incorporated in to policy requirements as appropriate.
-The Sustainability Appraisal (insert link) highlighted a number of negatives scores for site GNLP0132 but it is considered that due to the size of the site a number of these will be overcome by development and can be mitigated for through policy requirements and the design of development.
+The Sustainability Appraisal (which can be found in the evidence base here) highlighted a number of negatives scores for site GNLP0132 but it is considered that due to the size of the site a number of these will be overcome by development and can be mitigated for through policy requirements and the design of development.
 For example the presence of ancient woodland can be mitigated through careful design and layout and the negative score for education will be mitigated by the provision of a new high school on the site.